oliverguhr/olivers-blog/_posts/2019-08-02-build-a-simple-hate-speech-detector-with-machine-learning.md

 This is pretty good since the models for these contests are usually specially optimized for the given data.

 FastText is a clever piece of software, that uses some neat tricks.
 If interested in fastText you should take a look the [paper](https://arxiv.org/abs/1607.04606) and [this one](https://arxiv.org/abs/1607.01759).
 For example, fastText uses character n-grams.
-This approach is well suited for the german language, which uses a lot of compound words.
+This approach is well suited for the German language, which uses a lot of compound words.

 ## Next Steps

 In this very basic tutorial, we trained a model with just a few lines of Python code.
-Their several things you can do to improve this model.
+There are several things you can do to improve this model.
 The first step would be to preprocess your data.
 During preprocessing you could lower case all texts, remove URLs and special characters, correct spelling, etc. After every optimization step, you can test your model and check if your scores went up.
 Happy hacking :)

 Some Ideas: